disulfidebond/avrl-isoseq/pacbio_smrt_general.md

   * LAA default of 500 clustering reads runs each sample in ~2 minutes, MHC class I default of 10000 takes ~30 minutes but detects more alleles.
 Setting even higher values like 100,000 clustering reads causes runtimes of several hours.
   * maxReads can be set very high to ensure that all reads are used to accurately define clusters.
 This doesn't significantly impact runtime

+## Classify (IsoSeq only)
+This step will classify CCSs and use the XML file as an input, then creating a fasta output file

+## Cluster (IsoSeq only)
+This step performs isoform-level clustering of transcript isoforms by building consensus sequences of similar clusters